Abstract

 To compare two PSDs using the FDS, the m and Q value must be the same.
 From this perspective, the FDS is an identical transformation applied to both PSDs, and the FDS generation process does not provide any new information.
 The comparison would provide a direct comparison of the PSDs in the frequency domain.

-An example of a useful FDS comparison uses field time-history data and a PSD based on a test specification.
-The two FDSs should align closely if the standard PSD accurately reflects the combination of field environments.
-This comparison can validate a PSD and assure the engineer that a product is not being over/under-tested.
+An example of a useful FDS comparison uses recorded time-history data and a PSD based on a test specification.
+The two FDS should align closely if the standard PSD accurately reflects the combination of field environments.
+This comparison can validate a PSD and assure the engineer that a product is not being over-tested or under-tested.

 What m and Q Values should I Use?
 Is it Possible to Determine a Product’s m and Q?

-See the m and Q Values for FDS technical note for information.
+See the m and Q Values for FDS technical note for more information.

-Measuring the acceleration waveform in the field includes the measurement of kurtosis.
-When we calculate the FDS, an increased kurtosis will result in more damage at nearly all frequencies (if performed correctly).
-However, if we convert the FDS back into acceleration spectral density (ASD), the ASD will be Gaussian, where the kurtosis equals 3.
-The damage due to the time-history file’s kurtosis is calculated into the FDS but spread throughout the ASD during PSD import.
+Measuring a time-history waveform in the field includes the measurement of kurtosis.
+When the FDS is calculated from the recorded time-history, an increased kurtosis will result in more damage at nearly all frequencies (if performed correctly).
+However, if the FDS is converted back into acceleration spectral density (ASD), the ASD will be Gaussian, where the kurtosis equals 3.
+The damage due to the time-history’s kurtosis is calculated into the FDS but spread throughout the ASD during PSD import.

 The Kurtosion® software can output an FDS with a higher kurtosis.
 A higher value may be useful for lowering the GRMS requirement of the test.
 The GRMS will be decreased, but the peak requirement will increase.
 Lowering the GRMS may be beneficial when a system cannot handle the sustained load of the test but can reach higher peaks.